Tips for Success on the Bar Examination

 - Take Law School Seriously.
 While obvious and perhaps a bit paternalistic, this tip emphasizes the strong correlation between law school performance and bar passage.
 While our law school (like most law schools) does not teach to the bar exam, our required courses cover many of the topics that are tested on the bar examination and your knowledge of those topics (as well as how to study well and manage your time effectively) is an important factor in shaping bar performance.
 Study hard and do well in law school and you will greatly improve your likelihood of success on the bar exam.

 - Take The Bar Exam Seriously.
-AS YOU ONLY KNOW TOO WELL, if you don't pass the bar exam, you cannot practice law.
-Furthermore, in most jurisdictions, three or four out of every ten exam takers will fail.
+If you don't pass the bar exam, you cannot practice law.
+Furthermore, in most jurisdictions, two to four out of every ten exam takers will fail.
 This is serious stuff.
-You want to be sure that you take the steps necessary to pass.
-If you are at the bottom of the class you need to be especially concerned about the bar examination process.
-Don't panic -- there are things you can do to improve your odds of passing.
+You want to be sure that you take the steps necessary to pass, beginning with the first week of law school.

 - Plan Ahead.
-Get the application to the state you wish to be admitted in and determine what is necessary for admission.
-(Information on requirements in each jurisdiction is available at the National Conference of Bar Examiners website.)
+As explained in the checklists, find out the admissions requirements for your state (Information on requirements in each jurisdiction is available at the National Conference of Bar Examiners website.)
 Find out what is covered on the bar exam in that jurisdiction, how the exam is scored, and the percentage pass rate (General information is available here.
 State-specific information is available from each jurisdiction's website).
 Take elective courses in at least some of the subjects that are tested on your state's bar exam and not covered by our required curriculum.
 Prepare to study hard for the two months prior to the bar examination.
 Save enough money both for the bar review course and for living expenses during that period, so that you will not have to work (or can take time off from work).
 Inform your family that you are not free for a month's vacation immediately after you graduate.
 Tell your best friend not to get married in the six weeks prior to the bar exam.

 - Treat Preparation For The Bar Examination Like A Job.
 For the two months or so before the bar examination, treat bar exam preparation as if it were your full time job, punching the clock on a nine-to-five (or other regular) basis.
 Because bar exam preparation requires full-time attention, you should take time off from your job if you are employed and minimize, to the extent possible, family and social responsibilities in the weeks prior to the exam.
 Arrange appropriate child care during this period if you have children.
 While acknowledging your and your family's needs and incorporating these needs into your schedule, you will need to limit family demands and responsibilities.